 Skip to content

-In C++, class and struct are almost identical. - class: Members are private by default. - struct: Members are public by default.
+In C++, class and struct are virtually identical under the hood.
+The only differences are: - class: Members and base class inheritance are private by default. - struct: Members and base class inheritance are public by default.

 struct Point {